 If there’s a vote on HB 1010xx, will a Yes vote approve or reject the revenues?

 This is also confusing.
 It appears that the challengers to HB 1010xx have misunderstood the law.
 In their proposed ballot title on the veto referendum, they wrote: “A ‘Yes’ vote is a vote in favor of this measure to repeal the higher taxes.
 A ‘NO’ vote is a vote against this measure to repeal the higher taxes.”
 However, the consensus among legal experts is that in a veto referendum, a Yes vote is a vote to uphold the law, a No vote is a vote to overturn or repeal the law.
 This apparent error in the veto referendum petition is one of the main grounds on which the petition is being challenged (see above).
-If the petition is upheld despite the erroneous language regarding a Yes and No vote, the ballot language would be corrected by the Attorney General after the signatures have been submitted.
+The Supreme Court in its ruling on the challenge to the veto referendum confirmed that the petitioners erred and that a Yes vote approves, rather than rejects, a proposed law.